 - Building a PC can be quite easy and affordable for those who know the ins and outs of the industry.
-If you’ve built a couple of computers, then a gaming setup will be very similar.
-Optimizing the processor and graphics card will likely be the most significant difference between a traditional computer and a gaming PC.
+A gaming setup will be very similar if you’ve built a couple of computers.
+Optimizing the processor and graphics card will likely be the most significant difference between traditional and gaming PCs.

 - You can choose which software and hardware go into the kit.
 PC Gamer claims customization is one of the leading excuses to build a PC.
-It’s convenient and helpful to choose all of the parts you want in the setup.
+Choosing all the parts you want in the setup is convenient and helpful.
 You’ll avoid loads of pre-downloaded apps from store-bought computers.

 - Fluctuating prices can save you quite a bit of money.
 Store-bought computers usually have stagnant or ever-increasing prices, whereas individual parts sell for more or less, depending on the time of year.
 This process could work against you if you’re rushing the process and buy all of the parts as quickly as possible.